cfaujour/ICD10-ATC-Embeddings/README.md

 This is the **main entry point** for users interested in reusing the embeddings.

 It contains:
-- the released embeddings (CSV format),
+- the released embeddings,
 - a `vocab.csv` file mapping **embedding row indices to medical code identifiers** (required to interpret or reuse the embeddings),
 - auxiliary label and chapter tables for interpretation,
 - lightweight scripts for:
   - nearest-neighbour queries,
-  - latent-space visualisation (UMAP),
+  - latent-space (UMAP) and local graph visualisation
-  - local similarity inspection.

-Direct links to the released data:

-- Embedding vectors:
-  `main_results/data/embeddings_ESND_2FC.csv.gz`

-- Row index–code mapping:
-  `main_results/data/vocab.csv`

 See [`main_results/README.md`](main_results/README.md) for details.